 Here's how managers can promote equity within their teams:

-• Initiating discussions about workload distribution, access to development opportunities, and recognition for contributions is a must.
+- Discuss workload distribution, development opportunities, and recognition to understand what’s working and what’s not.
 This is essential to create a feedback loop of what works and doesn't work for some.

 When managers adapt to their team's needs, it creates an environment where all employees are empowered to succeed.